If you’re shopping for Medicare plans in Arizona, you’ve likely already come across a lot of information. That’s because

 Parts A and B cover a portion of these costs.
 They don’t cover things like prescription drugs, dental, or vision care.
 To supplement or replace your original Medicare coverage, you can purchase plans from private insurance companies.

 Medicare Advantage in Arizona

 Medicare Advantage plans offer an “all-in-one” replacement for original Medicare.
 Part C plans include all the same coverage as parts A and B — and more.

 They usually include prescription drug benefits; lower out-of-pocket costs when you seek care; and extras like dental, vision, and hearing benefits.
 Medicare Advantage plans often offer health and wellness benefits too, such as fitness programs or health coaching to support you in managing chronic conditions.

 If you decide to go with a Medicare Advantage plan, you have plenty of choices in Arizona.
 Keep in mind, though, that not all of these plans are available in all counties.
 Availability varies depending on where you live.

-The following private insurance companies offer Medicare Advantage plans in Arizona:
+Here are some of the private insurance companies offering Medicare Advantage plans in Arizona for 2021:

 Medicare supplement (Medigap) plans help cover the gaps in original Medicare coverage, which might include copays and coinsurance, as well as coverage for services that original Medicare doesn’t cover at all.
 You can purchase these plans in addition to having parts A and B.